 Included in the planned sanctions will be the restriction of some fish imports.

 If agreed, the sanctions could come into place as early as March next year.
-Mackerel is the most valuable stock for the Scottish fleet.'Not credible'
+Mackerel is the most valuable stock for the Scottish fleet.

 Scottish Fisheries Secretary Richard Lochhead said: "I welcome that these proposals have at last been published.